risc0/risc0/docs/metal-optimization-progress.md

   prove suite passed 46/46 with one ignored test in 8.18s.
 Filtered `fib prove/poseidon2` passed in 2.37s to 2.56s, about 200.3K to 215.6K
   rows/sec. `examples/keccak` `hash_long` also passed with
   `--features prove,risc0-zkvm/metal` in 44.37s.
+The voting-machine protocol workload passed with the same exact set and Metal feature in 3.28s.
 This is faster than the broad default, but it still needs broader workload and cross-machine validation before replacing the safer `eval_check_*.metal` default mitigation.
 - A source-level Metal `__attribute__((noinline))` experiment on `computeRow<po2>` compiled and passed the focused default `RISC0_RV32IM_METAL_VERIFY_EVAL_CHECK_CPU=1 ... prove::tests::sltiu` sanity